 - Alternatively, if you are using vegetable shortening, you can melt this together with the chocolate chips at the same time.

 - assembling the chocolate covered graham cracker Christmas trees

 - Line a large cookie sheet with wax paper and set to the side of where you'll be dipping the graham cracker Christmas trees.

 - Using a fork, drop one graham cracker tree into the melted chocolate, then flip it over with your fork and lift up.
 Tap the fork on the side of the double boiler to remove any excess chocolate, then carefully place it onto the wax paper-lined cookie sheet.

 - Immediately sprinkle each chocolate covered graham cracker tree with some white (or Christmas colored themed) nonpareils.

 - Alternatively, if you're going with the sqaure shape, you can simply dip half of the square into the melted chocolate, top with sanding sugar or sprinkles, and place onto the wax paper.

 - Repeat until all the graham cracker trees have been dipped in chocolate and sprinkled with the nonpareils.

 - Allow the chocolate covered graham cracker Christmas trees to set before removing any excess chocolate that may have stuck to the sides of the crackers.

-- Store the chocolate covered graham cracker trees in an airtight container for up to a week.
-If you used shortening in place of the paraffin wax, you can keep them stored in the refrigerator so the chocolate doesn't melt.
+- Store the chocolate covered graham cracker trees in an airtight container at room temperature (or the refrigerator) for up to a week.
+If you used vegetable shortening in place of the paraffin wax, it's best to keep them in the refrigerator so the chocolate doesn't melt.